Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 This would be fine if it weren't for the fact that computers suck at being random.
 Computers work with exactness and precision.
 They were designed to.
 You don't want a computer at a bank to guess how much money you own.
-This is where the concept of suedo random numbers came from.
+This is where the concept of psuedo random numbers came from.

 ## Pseudorandom number generators PRNG